-Then we consider Model \eqref{roughvol1} without any piecewise constant assumption on the volatility path.
-In this situation, the law of price increments becomes more intricate.
-The piecewise constant volatility is replaced by local average of the spot volatility.
-Interestingly, the question of the inference of $H$ in this model has already been studied in \cite{rosenbaum2008estimation} for $H>1/2$.
-In this work, energy levels are computed from price increments and are shown to exhibit a scaling property around a stochastic limit.
-So one can use use again ratios of estimated energy levels to estimate $H$ when $H>1/2$.
-However, this approach does not extend to the case $H<1/2$.
-The reason is that over a short time interval, given the small value of $H$, the integrated volatility is very badly approximated by the renormalized spot volatility at the beginning of the interval, which is a crucial element in \cite{rosenbaum2008estimation}.
-We get inspired by the empirical means used in \cite{gatheral2018volatility} as well as by the piecewise constant case.
-More precisely, we compute energy levels from the logarithm of the squared price increments and not from price increments.
-However, as explained above, the logarithm of price increments involves the quantity
+In the generic setting of Model \eqref{roughvol1}, the law of the price increments is more intricate.
+The piecewise constant volatility part of the previous toy model is now replaced by local averages of the volatility process.
+As a matter of fact, the inference of $H$ has been studied in \cite{rosenbaum2008estimation} for $H>1/2$: energy levels are computed from price increments and are shown to exhibit a scaling property around a stochastic limit; the same strategy as in \cite{gloter2007estimation} can then be undertaken.
+However, this approach completely fails in the rough case $H<1/2$: over a short time interval, for small $H$, local averages of volatility are bad approximations of spot volatility, and this is a crucial element in \cite{rosenbaum2008estimation} that requires the condition $H>1/2$.
+We overcome this difficulty as follows: by combining empirical means techniques used in \cite{gatheral2018volatility} together with our results in the previous piecewise constant case, we compute energy levels from the logarithm of the squared price increments and not from price increments.
+However, over a small time interval of the form $[i\delta, (i+1)\delta)$, the logarithm of price increments involves

-which does not enjoy suitable properties when $H$ is small.
-This is because the roughness of the trajectories makes this quantity far from $\eta W^H_{i\delta}$.
+which does not enjoy nice properties when $H$ is small: indeed; the roughness of the trajectories makes this quantity far from a discretized Gaussian process $\eta W^H_{i\delta}$.